-Women in International Trade Los Angeles, (WIT-LA), is a California non-profit organization founded in 1985 by professional women in international trade.
-WIT-LA is now accepting applications for the Gladys A. Moreau Scholarship Award.
-The Gladys A. Moreau fund was established to encourage women and men to pursue an education in an international field.
+Women in International Trade Los Angeles, (WIT-LA), a California non-profit organization, founded in 1985 by professional women in international trade and recipient of the 2015 World Trade Week Bob Kleist Leadership Award, is now accepting applications for the Gladys A. Moreau Scholarship Award.
+The Gladys A. Moreau fund was established to encourage women and men to pursue an education in the international field.
 The winner will be chosen by the WIT-LA Scholarship Committee and will receive a one-time award of $1,500.
-The award will be made directly to the recipient, who will be expected to apply the funds toward educational related expenses, for example, tuition, books, study abroad program or international trade related seminars/workshops.
+The award will be made directly to the recipient, who is expected to apply the funds toward educational related expenses, such as tuition, books, study abroad program or international trade related seminars/workshops.

-Please send your application form together with all other requested materials to: Women in International Trade – LA Scholarship Committee 8726 S. Sepulveda Boulevard, Suite D-272, Los Angeles, CA 90045.
-The deadline for the application is November 23.
-Applications should be postmarked by this date.
-The award will be presented to the scholarship recipient at the Annual WIT-mas Holiday Charity Benefit to be held in December.
+Please send your application form together with all other requested materials to: Women in International Trade – LA, Scholarship Committee, P.O.
+Box 45802, Los Angeles, CA 90045-0802.
+The deadline for the application is October 30, 2015.
+Mailed applications must be postmarked by this date.
+The award will be presented to the scholarship recipient in person at the Annual WITmas Holiday Charity Benefit on December 9, 2015.

 Ms. Moreau served as a valuable member of the board of directors of the Export Managers Association of California, (EMAC), from 1990 to 2005.
 She also was Director of EMAC’s Export Small Business Development Center from 1991 to 2003.
 As Director of the Center, she managed a major international trade program which assisted over 1,000 individuals and businesses to build successful export operations, in Southern California and elsewhere.